 2. Prometheus: Best free K8s monitoring tool

 Prometheus stores all of its data as a time series.
-The PromQL query language can query this data, and an expression browser is built-in to visualize it.
+The PromQL query language can query this data, and an expression browser built-in to visualize it.
 Grafana is used by Prometheus since it lacks a dashboard and needs to visualize data.

 CTA banner